windycitymoon/patternlab-gesso/README.md

 For now I've installed the [Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso), and then proceeded to rip out a bunch of the Drupal platform related JS.

-But you should be able to replace the 'pattern-lab' directory with any  of [PHP Patternlab Starter Kit listed here](http://patternlab.io/download.html).
+You should be able to replace the 'pattern-lab' directory with any  of [PHP Patternlab Starter Kit listed here](http://patternlab.io/download.html).

 <!-- The included Grunt tasks look for an instance of the Drupal standard edition of
 Pattern Lab and [the Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso)